 During the summer following the first year, many students participate in clinical preceptorships in Pediatrics, Internal Medicine, or Family Medicine, or learn to care for children with diabetes at Camp Sweeney.
 The Community Medicine Fellowship Program introduces students to community-based participatory research addressing health care needs of the underserved.

 Day with a Doc

 The Day with a Doc Program is a great chance to shadow a UT Southwestern graduate now practicing in the community and learn more about a particular specialty and a typical day as a physician.
 UT Southwestern has many alumni who practice in the Dallas/Fort Worth area that have signed up to participate Day with a Doc.
 Access is restricted to UT Southwestern Medical School students.

 Shadowing in the ER

 Shadow a fellow in Parkland Memorial Hospital or Children’s Medical Center ER on Friday and Saturday nights.
 Students who have participated said they felt the doctors were energized by their presence and were instrumental in drawing clinical correlations to first-year material.
-Sign up.
+Sign-Up Sheet

 Community Action Research Track (CART)

 CART is an innovative program that links the medical school to the community.
 Sponsored by the Department of Family and Community Medicine, CART prepares future physicians to be aware of social, psychological, economic, and cultural determinants of health by participating in comprehensive service-learning experiences.